 CEO Shell Energy

-This development is an example of how Shell Energy is helping large energy users access more and cleaner energy to reach their emissions goals.
+The Riverina Energy Storage System 1 is an example of how Shell Energy is helping large energy users access more and cleaner energy to reach their emissions goals.
 Batteries offer another source of dispatchable power generation that complements the intermittency of renewables and supports reliability and stability within the market.

 Shell Energy has entered into a long-term service agreement with Edify to offtake 60MW of the battery and dispatch through our wholesale trading operations.
-The 60MW battery will provide 120MWh of storage capacity, providing grid stability services and supporting the dispatch of electricity during high demand periods and storing energy during periods of low demand or when solar and wind generation is high.
+The battery will provide 120MWh of storage capacity, providing grid stability services and supporting the dispatch of electricity during high demand periods and storing energy during periods of low demand or when solar and wind generation is high.